 Make sure you bring a flashlight as it’s literally pitch black out there.
 As I mentioned, you want a torch with a red light function if possible.

-Day 2: Weekend in Waitomo
+Day 2 in Waitomo

 There’s more to Waitomo than the caves!
 Not much, if I’m honest… but more.
 Spend the rest of your weekend exploring the area rather than spending a fortune on cave tours.
 Better yet, lots of these activities are free.